eProsima/Fast-DDS-docs/docs/notes.rst

 * Fix for RTPS domain hostid being potentially not unique
 * Fix for participants with different lease expiration times failing to reconnect

+**Known issues**

+* When using TPC transport, sometimes callbacks are not invoked when removing a participant due to a bug in asio.

 **Note:** If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL files using *fastrtpsgen*